 Custom Chopper Styles

 When it comes to custom chopper styles there are four basic classes.
-Each chopper style has its own beauty and appeal.
-When you choose which style to build, it's important to be honest about the style of riding you are most likely to do.
+Each chopper-style has its own beauty and appeal.
+When choosing which style to build, you have to consider what kind of riding you'll be doing the most.

 How Do You Choose a Chopper Style?

 Check out these statements that might reflect your personal riding style.
 There are no wrong answers.
 The idea is to get a better understanding of the type of chopper kit or chopper style you may want to build.
 Grab a pencil and play along.

 I am going to ride this motorcycle...